Russia's war on Ukraine latest news: Moscow pulls out of grain deal | Headlines

 - Country:

-Russia pulled out of a key United Nations-brokered Black Sea grain deal, provoking international outrage and dealing a blow to attempts to ease a global food crisis.
+Russia pulled out of a key United Nations-brokered Black Sea grain deal on Saturday, provoking international outrage and dealing a blow to attempts to ease a global food crisis.
 GRAIN DEAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)